-by Hugh Taft-Morales, Leader of Baltimore Ethical Society and Ethical Humanist Society of Philadelphia
+Written by Hugh Taft-Morales, Leader of Baltimore Ethical Society and Philadelphia Ethical Society on behalf of AEU Board

 As the news about the Orlando shooting trickled in over the course of the weekend, we all had a sense of déjà vu.
 Once again senseless violence leaves dozens dead and wounded and thousands mourning the loss of loved ones.
 I share with all of you a deep sadness about such suffering.